18F/handbook/_pages/software-tools/github.md

 ### Pull requests

-18F defaults to using branches, though teams are welcome to decide they prefer using forks instead.
+TTS defaults to using branches, though teams are welcome to decide they prefer using forks instead.
 Regardless of whether you branch or fork, changes happen via [pull requests](https://help.github.com/articles/using-pull-requests/).

 In the process of receiving feedback in a pull request, some individuals on some teams may choose to amend, reorder, or squash commits.
 This type of "re-writing history" is compliant with the Freedom of Information Act (FOIA) when it occurs on a pull request because git branches are considered a work in progress.
 These actions are not allowed on the master branch because that is considered the canonical source of information.

 ### Issues

-If you want to make a suggestion to an 18F project without making a specific change to its code, such as if you aren't sure how to fix a problem or want clarification before fixing something, file an issue on that project via GitHub.
+If you want to make a suggestion to an TTS project without making a specific change to its code, such as if you aren't sure how to fix a problem or want clarification before fixing something, file an issue on that project via GitHub.
 Try searching the list of open issues before you add one; the error you see might already be on the team's radar.

 ### Permissions

-Teams can give groups of people administrative, write, or read permissions to 18F repositories.
-Even if you have write access into a repository, we strongly encourage the submission of pull requests for improvements or fixes (see "we prefer branching to forking when we're working together on 18F projects," above).
+Teams can give groups of people administrative, write, or read permissions to TTS repositories.
+Even if you have write access into a repository, we strongly encourage the submission of pull requests for improvements or fixes (see "we prefer branching to forking when we're working together on TTS projects," above).

 Contractors or external government collaborators should only be added to teams with scoped write permissions to the repositories they're working on.
 They should never have administrative-level rights.
 In order to separate out these permissions, create a team in the format of `projectname-admins` for government staff, if necessary.